contextjs/context/src/context/README.md

     └── main.ts
 ```

-Each file is preconfigured to follow ContextJS conventions and integrate with the rest of the ecosystem.
+Each file is preconfigured to follow ContextJS conventions and integrates cleanly with the rest of the ecosystem.